 MANIPULATION UNDER ANESTHESIA (MUA)

-Manipulation under anesthesia (MUA) is a noninvasive treatment technique used to treat acute and chronic conditions of the cervical, thoracic and lumbar spine as well as the sacroiliac and pelvic regions.
+Our NJ pain management doctors have extensive experience administering manipulation under anesthesia (MUA) - a noninvasive treatment technique used to treat acute and chronic conditions of the cervical, thoracic and lumbar spine as well as the sacroiliac and pelvic regions.
 MUA uses a combination spinal manipulations, stretches and kinesthetic maneuvers to break up fibrous adhesions and scar tissue around the spine and surrounding tissues.

 WHAT IS MANIPULATION UNDER ANESTHESIA?